-Restricted cash at December 31, 2022 and 2021 was as follows (in thousands):
+Restricted cash was as follows (in thousands):

+December 31,

-2022 2021
+2023 2022

-FF&E reserves \$ 10,223 \$ 23,587
+FF&E reserves \$ 9,583 \$ 10,223

-Property taxes 316 2,132
+Property taxes 343 316

-Other 14 6,740
+Other 5 14

-\$ 10,553 \$ 32,459
+\$ 9,931 \$ 10,553

 The Company maintains reserve funds for property taxes, insurance, capital expenditures and replacement or refurbishment of furniture, fixtures and equipment at some of our lodging properties in accordance with management, franchise or mortgage loan agreements.
 These agreements generally require us to reserve cash ranging from 2% to 5% of the revenues of the individual lodging property in restricted cash escrow accounts.
 Any unused restricted cash balances revert to us upon the termination of the underlying agreement or may be released to us from the restricted cash escrow accounts upon proof of expenditures and approval from the lender or other party requiring the restricted cash reserves.